apify/mcp-client-capabilities/README.md

 This is under the assumption that most users will use the latest version of MCP clients.

-The `protocolVersion` only serves as a crude check: **If the version received from the MCP client doesn't match the version provided in this JSON file, the MCP server should ignore any information provided by the JSON file, as it's clearly out of date.**
+The `protocolVersion` only serves as a crude check: **If the version received from the MCP client doesn't match the version provided in the JSON file, the MCP server should ignore any information provided by the JSON file, as it's clearly out of date.**

-If a new MCP client release introduces support for new server capabilities compared to the previous release, we strongly recommend the MCP clients to use a new client name, to avoid confusing the servers.
+If a new MCP client release introduces support for new server capabilities compared to the previous release, we strongly recommend the MCP clients to use a new client name to avoid confusing the servers and provide the best user and agent experience.

 ## Usage

 ### Node.js

-Install the package by running:
+Install the NPM package by running:

 ```bash
 npm install mcp-client-capabilities